 Live music is back at the McKelligon Canyon Amphitheater each Thursday through Sept.
 2 during the 10th anniversary of Cool Canyon Nights.

-Every week, El Paso Inc. will help readers get to know the artists performing on the main stage.
+El Paso Inc. is helping readers get to know the artists performing on the main stage.

-What are you looking forward to during your return to McKelligon Canyon?
+What are you looking forward to during your performance at Cool Canyon Nights?

 How does it feel return to performing in front of live audiences again after COVID-19?